INDUSTRY AND COMMERCE

 The Industrieverband für Bausysteme im Metallleichtbau (IFBS) (industrial association for construction systems in lightweight metal construction) demands special sealing of the construction joints in metal and steel halls.
 Air tight levels are to be continued beyond element and construction section boundaries.

-The technical regulations required by the EnEV are defined as follows:
+The technical regulations required by the Building Energy Act (EnEV was valid 31.10.20) are defined as follows:

 - space-enclosing structures must be air impermeable and